ZeroKelvinTutorials/ScratchCardLineRenderer/README.md

 # ScratchCardLineRenderer
-Use Line Renderer with masks
+Use Line Renderer with spritemask